-If while you are training, are you sometimes give your dog a treat for sitting politely and other times saying “off fido,” what you get is something known in behavior science as “Matching Law.”
+If while you are training, are you sometimes give your dog a treat for sitting politely and other times saying “Off, Fido” when he jumps, what you get is something known in behavior science as “Matching Law.”
 If you reinforce 60% of the time for sitting politely, and reinforce by giving attention (even if it is yelling) 40% of the time, then what do you think happens to a dog’s behavior?

 If you guessed that you will get sitting 60% of the time, and jumping 40% of the time, you are correct!
-That’s the not so easy part of dog training: being very aware of how you might be inadverently reinforcing your dog.
+That’s the not-so-easy part of dog training: being very aware of how you might be inadvertently reinforcing your dog.
 But like any skill, with practice and coaching, you can get great at it.

-Finally, what I work on is replacing an unwanted behavior with a behavior we’d like to see.
-This is called “Fair Pairs” — if you remove a behavior you don’t like, then it’s only fair to be very clear and train a behavior you do like.
+Finally, what we work on is replacing an unwanted behavior with a behavior we’d like to see.
+This is called “Fair Pairs”—if you remove a behavior you don’t like, then it’s only fair to be very clear and train a behavior you do like.
 Have you ever had a boss who only told you what you were doing wrong and didn’t tell you what to do instead?
 Feels really bad, doesn’t it?

 Is there a less invasive alternative to what you propose?

-At Canine Behavior Science, we use what’s known as LIMA — the least invasive, minimally aversive approach to developing training plans and approaches to working with your dog.
+At Canine Behavior Science, we use what’s known as LIMA—the Least Intrusive, Minimally Aversive approach to developing training plans and approaches to working with your dog.

 This is why the company’s name is Canine Behavior Science.
-Everything we practice is steeped in deep knowledge and fluency of the natural science of behavior.
-The approach — from private sessions to group classes that operate more like semi-private sessions (maximum class size of four) — is customized to make sure you and your dog can be successful together.
+Everything we practice is steeped in deep knowledge and fluency of the science of behavior.
+The approach is customized to make sure you and your dog can be successful together.

 Want to learn how we can work together?
-Schedule a free 15-minute consult or fill out this About-Your-Dog form and we can discuss the best way to get started.
+Call, email, text, or fill out our Get In Touch! form and we can discuss the best way to get started.